CommunityToolkit/WindowsCommunityToolkit/docs/helpers/ListViewBaseExtensions.md

 ```

 <br/>
-The AlternateColor property provides a way to assign a background color to every other row.
+The AlternateColor property provides a way to assign a background color to every other item.

 > The <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.listviewbase#Windows_UI_Xaml_Controls_ListViewBase_ContainerContentChanging" target="_blank">ContainerContentChanging</a> event used for this extension to work, will not be raised when the ItemsPanel is replaced with another type of panel than ItemsStackPanel or ItemsWrapGrid.